 Durango, Colorado is also the formal start to one of America’s most stunning scenic drives, the Million Dollar Highway.
 The Million Dollar Highway runs north from Durango to Silverton, Ouray, and Ridgeway and the priceless views that can be seen on this drive are quite possibly what gives the highway its name.

 Getting To and Around Durango

 Durango is a hugely popular destination for in-state and out-of-state travelers and there’s even a large amount of international tourism in the area.
-With this brings the question of How to get to Durango?
-This town is, after all located in amongst rural nature which is what makes it so appealing to visit.
+This brings the question of How to get to Durango?
+This town is, after all, located in amongst rural nature which is what makes it so appealing to visit.

 Durango is not located close to any major cities or airports which means no matter where you’re coming from, getting to Durango is a trip in itself.